Brisbane’s best new restaurants, cafes & bars

 Stanley, Howard Smith Wharves

-PSA: Howard Smith Wharves newest eatery is finally open and has all of us turning heads at the stunning two-storey interior and delectable menu.
+This Howard Smith Wharves eatery has all of us turning heads at the stunning two-storey interior and delectable menu.
 Turning the old water police headquarters into a Cantonese paradise, Stanley has also put a Los Angeles star chef behind the pans, serving up the likes of Cantonese roast duck with plum sauce, Lobster lo mein with garlic butter and Mongolian lamb ribs with cumin.

 Longtime’s restaurant has officially closed its doors up the Chinatown end of Fortitude Valley and moved its digs to James Street, just outside The Calile.
 Expect the same vibe and same great food just under a new name, appropriately called sAme sAme.
 We can't wait to tuck into their coconut & turmeric Moreton Bay bug curry again.